-REMEMBER - Details of all gifts and hospitality (worth more than £25) must be put on the Officer Declarations Register which can be found on Connect or by reporting it to HR.
+REMEMBER - Details of all gifts and hospitality (Except of "token value") must be put on the Officer Declarations Register which can be found on Connect or by reporting it to HR.
 If you are in any doubt, you should seek the guidance of your Service Manager before accepting any gifts or hospitality offered.